Cars and culture seem to blend together in this German city.

 If you’re driving, we have seven car parks on-site, all within walking distance of the airport terminal and accessible via a free shuttle bus.
 If public transport is more convenient, options are plentiful.
 Birmingham International train station is just outside the airport, with the free and frequent Air Rail Link taking passengers to the terminal in just two minutes.
 Coaches travel from all over the country, and there are public buses that will also drop you at the station.

 We recommend you arrive two-hours before your flight to Stuttgart.
 This leaves time for you to explore the many amenities available, as you would expect from an international airport.
 There are plenty of places to shop inside the terminal, so don’t fret if you’ve forgotten any city break essentials.
-Boots is here to cater for any health or beauty necessities, whilst Next and JD can provide you with high-street fashion and sportswear, entirely tax free.
-Head to WHSmith for inflight entertainment and ICE Currency Exchange is available on both sides of security, so you can grab your Euros there.
+Boots is here to cater for any health or beauty necessities, whilst Superdry and JD Sports can provide you with high-street fashion and sportswear, entirely tax free.
+Head to WHSmith for books, magazines or snacks for your flight.

 If you’re travelling for business, you may want to get through the airport and onto the plane as quickly as possible.
 Pre-booking an Express Lane pass means you can skip the queue through security and get to your gate quickly.
 If you’d like to get some work done during your time at the airport, you may want to book into an airport lounge.
 We’ve got five five to choose from, each with quiet spaces, fast WiFi and complimentary refreshments.

 If you’re feeling peckish before your flight, Birmingham Airport can cater to you before and after security.
 There are a wide selection of bars, cafes and restaurants for you to choose from, providing sit down meals as well as grab-and-go options.
-Burger King is a great choice if you want a quick and filling meal, and healthier options can be found at Giraffe or M&S Food To Go Joe & the Juice.
-If you’re travelling with a group, head to everyone’s favourite, Wetherspoon, for a wide range of food and drink choices or indulge in a cocktail and sharing board from All Bar One.
+Burger King is a great choice if you want a quick meal or Giraffe and Factory Bar and Kitchen for sit down meals.
+If you’re travelling with a group, head to everyone’s favourite, Wetherspoon, for a wide range of food and drink choices.

 To find out about our other services, head to our terminal facilities page.